pixijs/picture/README.md

 # pixi-picture

-Quality renderer for sprites in pixi.js v4.
+Quality renderer for sprites in pixi.js v4.2 and up.

 Reduces border artifacts.